Generator User Guide Demo 1

 - go to inspector of the $SWITCH$ macro

-- enter the code (see below) in the mapped node function (press Insert to start entering) to set the node on which to make a decision regarding the switch
+- enter code (see below) in the mapped node function (press Insert to start entering)

-- make reference to the 'switch_JComponentByElementName' template switch node that we created earlier to refer the switching process to
+- make reference to the 'switch_JComponentByElementName' template switch node created earlier.

 What does the mapped node function do and why do we need it?

-It is very important to remember that whatever changes you made in generator models that only become visible to other modules after the generator has been made.
-Your last action after making changes should always be the same: Make the generator.
+It is very important to remember that whatever changes you made in generator models, your last action should always be the same: re-generate generator models.

-There is just one model in our generator so hit Shift + Control + F9 or Shift + Cmd + F9 (make model) when you finish editing the template.
+There is just one model in our generator so hit Shift-F9 (re-generate current model) when you finish editing template.

 Generating Test Model